 Charlotte Brown was on a first date when she died

-24-year-old Charlotte, from Finchley, died when the boat she was in with her date capsized near Wandsworth Bridge.
-Charli, as she liked to be known, was recovered from the water and taken to hospital.
-She died later that night.
+24-year-old Charlotte Brown from Finchley died when the boat she was in with her date capsized near Wandsworth Bridge.
+Charli, as she liked to be known, and a 29-year-old man were recovered from the water and taken to hospital.
+Charli died in hospital.

 At the time of the accident police treated her death as non-suspicious but this week revealed that they are now investigating the possibility of manslaughter.
 An inquest was originally set for 15 December but is still to be heard more than a year later.
 Detectives have confirmed that the investigation into Charlotte Brown's death remains ongoing and that offences including manslaughter are now being investigated: "Due to the nature of the offences being looked at, detectives from the Homicide and Major Crime Command are now investigating."